apilayer/currencylayer-API/docs/features.md

 The currencylayer API provides accurate *EOD (End of Day)* Exchange Rate data for every day since 1999.

-Historical Rates may be accessed by simply appending the `date` parameter with a valid Date (Format: `YYYY-MM-DD`) to the API's `historical` Endpoint.
+Historical Rates may be accessed by simply appending the `date` parameter with a valid date (Format: `YYYY-MM-DD`) to the API's `historical` Endpoint.

 **Syntax:**